capnmidnight/Primrose/README.md

 Once you have created your new project, install Primrose using the following command: `npm install --save primrose`

-Next create a basic `index.html` file in your project directory and include the `node_modules/primrose/Primrose.min.js` script, like so:
+Next create a basic `index.html` file in your project directory and include the `node_modules/primrose/Primrose.min.js` script and the `app.js` script , like so:

 ````html
 // index.html